graphite-project/graphite-web/docs/tools.rst

   A group of functions that can be used to collect Windows Performance Counters and send them over to the Graphite server.
 The main function can be run as a Windows service, and everything is configurable via an XML file.

 `HoardD`_
   A Node.js app written in CoffeeScript to send data from servers to Graphite, much like collectd does, but aimed at being easier to expand and with less footprint.
-It comes by default with basic collectors plus Redis and MySQL metrics, and can be expanded with Javascript or CoffeeScript.
+It comes by default with basic collectors plus Redis and MySQL metrics, and can be expanded with JavaScript or CoffeeScript.

 `Host sFlow`_
   An open source implementation of the sFlow protocol (http://www.sflow.org), exporting a standard set of host cpu, memory, disk and network I/O metrics.
 The sflow2graphite utility converts sFlow to Graphite's plaintext protocol, allowing Graphite to receive sFlow metrics.